sagiegurari/cargo-make/README.md

 ```

 In this example, A depends on B and C, and both B and C are dependent on D.<br>
-Task D however will not be invoked twice.<br>
+Task D, however, will not be invoked twice.<br>
 The output of the execution will look something like this:

 ```console